Ssssory/labirintOnPHP/README.md

 Start address: http://localhost/any_directory

-Now, is not complete, have no sql base.
+Now, you mast have sql base.
+Desire me, on mail: itrubchaninov@list.ru.

+Now, is not complete.